 The banking community benefits from the Center in several ways: access to top-caliber graduates, invitations to seminars and workshops on important and timely issues, exposure to research reports on important banking topics, and a variety of other programs bringing together academic and professional interests.

-A Splendid Facility
+A State-of-the-Art Facility

-Grainger Hall literally puts the world at the fingertips of students, faculty, and the business community.
-State-of-the-art electronic capabilities include network hook-ups throughout the building allow easy access to numerous data bases.
+Grainger Hall contains 30 modern classrooms, two large lecture halls, a superb auditorium, and an outstanding three-story Learning Commons.
+State-of-the-art electronic capabilities include network hook-ups throughout the building allow easy access to numerous databases.
 Instant two-way video communication is possible with locations anywhere in the world.